 Video tapes are magnetic and over time the tape will wear out so even if you still own a VHS player or a video camcorder it is a great idea to transfer all tapes to a digital format so they can be archived for the future.

-The most common reason people want their tapes converted to DVD is because they no longer have a device to play the tape so need it converted to a more convenient form which is currently a DVD.
+The most common reason people want their tapes converted to digital is because they no longer have a device to play the tape so need it converted to a more convenient form for watching, as well as archiving.

-Compared to modern digital video movies VHS tapes are poor quality and digitising your old tapes won’t improve the resolution – it is around 640x480 pixels when converted to digital.
+Compared to modern digital video movies VHS tapes are not high quality and digitising your old tapes won’t improve the resolution – it is around 640x480 pixels when converted to digital.
+Having grown up in the lull between 8mm movie cameras and the arrival of portable video cameras I believe any memory is better than no memory.

-• Playing a DVD from the tapes is best done on a smaller screen as the recording will look quite pixelated on the latest big screen TV.
+Playing a a digital copy is best done on a smaller screen as the recording will look quite pixelated on the latest big screen TV.

 • Although a DVD is tangible and can be labelled it is important that people understand that DVDs are only plastic discs which are fragile and easily scratched or broken